 Pro creators, producers, game streamers, and/or artists performing demanding non-gaming tasks such as high-end video editing, game development or 3D rendering/animation should also be eyeing off this type of budget (or even higher if you're a true professional wanting to leave no stone unturned when it comes to productivity).

 It's time for perhaps the most fun part of building a gaming PC - planning, tweaking and perfecting an awesome list of matching, compatible components for your budget, performance aims, and specific preferences.
-To help you pinpoint exactly where the current best value parts are within the market as a gamer, our constantly-updated Best Gaming PC Builds for the Money series is here to help and has been the go-to, most-popular part of the site since first kicking off the series quite a long time ago.
+To help you pinpoint exactly where the current best value parts are within the market as a gamer, our constantly-updated Best Gaming PC Builds for the Money series is here to help and has been the go-to, most-popular section of the site since first kicking off the series quite a long time ago.

 If you're tweaking a build or designing your own parts-list from the ground up, don't forget that the two most important parts as gamers are the video card and CPU.
 You should allocate a nice chunk of your overall budget towards these two, and it's a good idea to base your parts-list around them.